open-compass/opencompass/docs/en/MMBench.md

 </div>

 ```
 prompt = ###Human: Question: Which category does this image belong to?
-There are several options: A. Oil Paiting, B. Sketch, C. Digital art, D. Photo ###Assistant:
+There are several options: A. Oil Painting, B. Sketch, C. Digital art, D. Photo ###Assistant:
 ```

 You can make custom modifications to the prompt